GrapesJS/grapesjs/docs/modules/Components-new.md

     // The `defaults` property is handled differently
     // and will be merged with the old `defaults`
     defaults: {
-      tagName: '...', // Override an old one
+      tagName: '...', // Overrides the old one
       someNewProp: 'Hello', // Add new property
     },
     init() {